Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: THE ODYSSEY DATASET

-Together, the iNAT M300-TLE-LN1 \ac{ins} and Ouster OS1 form the productive subsystem that provides all data necessary for running \ac{lio} algorithms, i.e., lidar point clouds and \ac{imu} measurements.
-Data for evaluation, i.e., the ground truth, is provided by an entirely separate reference system, the iPRENA-M-II \ac{ins}.
-A visualization of the vehicle used for data recording with the sensor setup is shown in Fig.~\ref{fig:recording_vehicle} and a comparison between the gyroscope used in our dataset and the gyroscopes used in other dataset is given in Table~\ref{tab:datasets}.
+Together, the iNAT M300-TLE-LN1 and Ouster OS1 form the \textit{productive} subsystem that provides all data necessary for running \ac{lio} algorithms, i.e., lidar point clouds and \ac{imu} measurements.
+Data for evaluation, i.e., the ground truth, is provided by an entirely separate \textit{reference} system, the iPRENA-M-II RTK/INS.